Basically all of the SaaS CEOs/founders I know of have made at least one terrible VP+ level hire. It’s one of our enduring topics on SaaStr.

 Different companies, different positions.

-But one common thread — the mishire seems almost always to be the Great “Been There, Done That” VP.
-The Great Guy from Salesforce (often, due to its scale), or whatever other leading SaaS company.
-Or sometimes, from a successful SaaS start-up with a high profile acquisition.
+But there’s one common thread — the mishire seems almost always to be the Great “Been There, Done That” VP.
+Often the Great Guy from Salesforce or Shopify or ServiceNow or LinkedIn or whatever other leading SaaS company.
+Or sometimes, from a successful unicorn that everyone’s heard of.

 - First, Most of Them Didn’t Actually Do It All.
+You at least have to find out if they really did.
 Success has many fathers, and many more hangers-on.
 So test the proposition.
 Did that guy really close the Top 5 customers him/herself, singlehandedly?
 Or at least generate the lead?
 Or honestly — ever even meet the customer?
-These guys are often great schmoozers and have perfected that art of selling up.
+These guys are often great schmoozers and have perfected the art of selling up.
 You’ve been warned.

 So what’s the learning?
 You’ve got to take a calculated risk of some sort.
 You have to hire VPs that are in some way, not the complete 100% package, not every box checked.
 You can go for folks that will get to 100% in your start-up (my vote) by making it a success.
 Someone on the way up.
 Or you can go for folks that are almost great, with a little more experience, but damaged somehow, something that stopped them from ever fully getting there.
 And you can backfill the damage and gaps.
 The latter generally have a better resume than the former, and feel less risky.
 Though I think they are riskier.